Maatify/LanguageHandler/README.md

 # PostValidatorJsonCode

-maatify.dev Admin Portal Handler, known by our team
+maatify.dev Language Handler, known by our team

 # Installation